-This case, on appeal from the Federal Court Trial Division, is a challenge to the constitutionality of the Safe Third Country Agreement (the STCA).
+This case, on appeal from the Federal Court Trial Division, was a challenge to the constitutionality of the Safe Third Country Agreement (the STCA).
 The STCA effectively closes the Canadian border to refugee claimants seeking to enter from the United States by a land port of entry, even if they were only transiting through the U.S. on their way to Canada.
 As the name suggests, the STCA is premised on the notion that the U.S. is a safe country for refugees.

 At trial, the applicants (the group of organizations and individuals who challenged the STCA) brought forward evidence that the STCA violates the right to liberty and security of the person – section 7 of the Charter – because once refugee claimants are sent back to the U.S., they are imprisoned in often deplorable conditions.
 The judge agreed that this evidence showed a violation of section 7 of the Charter.